anniehedgpeth/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-study-guide.md

 ```

 ## COMPILE VS EXECUTE
-_Candidates should understand:_
- - What happens during the 'compile' phase?
- - What happens during the 'execute' phase?

 _The chef-client processes recipes in two phases:_

 _First, each resource in the node object is identified and a resource collection is built.
 All recipes are loaded in a specific order, and then the actions specified within each of them are identified.
 This is also referred to as the “compile phase”._